Vote-by-Mail

 You can request your Vote-by-Mail ballot using any of these options:

 You do not need an excuse or reason to Vote-by-Mail.
 A single request is good for all elections though the end of the current election cycle.
 The deadline to request that we mail you a Vote-by-Mail ballot is 5 p.m. on the 12th day before Election Day.
-However, you can pick up a Vote-by-Mail ballot in-person up to and including Election Day.
+However, you can pick up a Vote-by-Mail ballot from our office up to and including Election Day.

 We will mail your ballot to the address in your voter registration record.
 If you have a mailing address on file, we will use that instead.
 Please make sure your voter registration information is up to date, as the Post Office will not forward your ballot.
 Instead, it will be returned to our office as undeliverable mail and cancels your Vote-by-Mail ballot request.
 If you need to update your residential or mailing address, please visit the Update my Registration page.